 When to Apply

 A credit review is required by the Department of Education as part of the PLUS application process.
-Do not apply for a PLUS more than 60 days prior to the start of classes.
-The credit review is valid for a period of 90 days, during which a Master Promissory Note (MPN) must be activated.
+The credit review is valid for a period of 180 days, during which a Master Promissory Note (MPN) must be activated.

 New College does not certify loans until mid-August before the start of the academic year.
 If we certify your loan after the credit review expires, the Department of Education is required to do another.
 A new MPN may also be required.

 Your Federal Student Aid ID (FSAID).
 Information on creating, using, or unlocking your FSAID can be found here.

 • Permanent address